muriloadriano/cleverbot/README.md

 cleverbot
 =========

-An IRC bot implemented using C++11 and Boost.Asio
+An extensible IRC bot implemented using C++11 and Boost.Asio.

 Working features
 =========